Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Utah Schedule Analysis

-- On December 7, the Utes picked up their best win of the season, a 74-48 victory over the Saint Joseph's (PA) Hawks, a top 100 team (No. 70), according to our computer rankings.
+- The Utes' best victory of the season came against the Saint Joseph's (PA) Hawks, a top 100 team (No. 68), according to our computer rankings.
+The Utes claimed the 74-48 road win on December 7.

-- The Utes have tied for the 20th-most Quadrant 1 wins in the country (one).
+- The Utes have tied for the 20th-most Quadrant 1 victories in the country (one).

-- The Buffaloes have tied for the 64th-most Quadrant 3 wins in the nation according to the RPI (two).

 Utah 2023-24 Best Wins